avamsykiran/Java_2to4_12Feb24_29Feb24/README.md

                                         it is implemeted by any other class that wnats compare a model.

         java.util.Collections (class)   that offer a variety of utility mehtods to be used acress all the collections.

+    Assingnment:

+        1. Define a model called Transaction (txnId,amount,header,txnDate,txnType)
+        2. Create a list of Transactions where each trasaction must be accepted from the user

+         for example:

+                txnId,amount,header,txnDate,txnType
+                1      2000  SALARY 2024-02-01 CREDIT
+                2       100  Rent   2024-02-01 DEBIT
+                3       150  Fuel   2024-02-01 DEBIT
+                ....etc

+        3. totalCredit,totalDebit and sub-totals of each header has to be computed and displayed.

+    FunctionalInterface?
+        is any interface that has only one abstract method.

+        if that abstract method doest not return anythign but accepts params then that interface is called CONSUMER if that abstract method doest not accept any params but return soem value then that interface is called SUPPLIER if that abstract method irrepective of params, always returns a boolean value then that interface is called PREDICATE otherwise it is called an operator/functional .

+        What is special about functional interface?

+            Unlike other interfaces, functional interfaces can be implimented without a class but through lambda expressions.

+    Lambda Expression

+        the paramsList and a returnValue joined by '->' arrow operator.

+        (paramsList)    ->    (returnValue)

+        (a,b) -> a+b            a fucntion that accepts two values and returns their sum () -> "Hello"           a function that has no params but always returns a string "Hello" x -> x*x                a function that accepts a value and returns its square

+        (params) -> {
+            //some logic here..
+            return "";
+        }

+    Functional Interface and Lambda Expression :

+        @FunctionalInterface
+        interface Greeting {
+            String doGreet(String userName);
+        }

+        Greeting g1 = unm -> "Hello " + unm;
+        System.out.println(g1.doGreet("Vamsy"));

+        Greeting g2 = unm -> {
+            let h = LocalTime.now().getHours();
+            String greeting= "";

+            if(h<=11) greeting="Good Morning ";
+            else greeting = "Good Evening ";)

+            return greeting + " " + unm;
+        };
+        System.out.println(g2.doGreet("Vamsy"));

+    Functional Interface and Method References :

+        MyFuctionalInerface1 obj = ClassName::MethodName;

+        System.out::println can be assigned to any consumer.

+    Streams API

+        Stream is a flow of data.
+Streams in java are introduced to provide a scope of a new programing paradigm called Functional Programming.

+        DataSource
+                ↑---STREAM--↓
+                            Operation1 (represented by a function )
+                                ↑---STREAM--↓
+                                        Operation2 (represented by a function )
+                                            ↑---STREAM--↓
+                                                    Operation3 (represented by a function )
+                                                        ↑---STREAM--↓
+                                                                DataCollector

+        In Java, DataSource can be a list/set/map/array ...etc., DataCollectore can also be another list/set/map/array ..etc.,

+                 ↑---STREAM--↓   is represented by java.util.stream.Stream

+                 Operations are represented by FunctionalInterfaces.

+        java.util.stream.Stream

+            Stream s1 = Stream.of(val1,val2,val3...);
+            Stream s2 = list.stream();
+            Stream s3 = set.stream();
+            Stream s4 = Arrays.stream(array);

+            Stream Class Methods

+                forEach(consumer)           execute the consumer on each and every element of the stream it returns notheing
+                                            called a terminal operator as no furthur operators can be chained

+                map(operator)               executes the operator on each ele of the stream and a new stream of the results is returned.
+                                            called a intermidate operator as another operation can be chained on it.